mtbdata711/vscode-phpsab-docker/README.md

 ## Docker settings

-To enable linting from within a Docker container the extension provides a number of settings that need to be added to your `settings.json` file in VS Code.
+To enable linting from within a Docker container the extension provides a number of settings that need to be added to your `settings.json` file within the `.vscode` directory of your VS Code workspace.

 | Setting | Description | Default Value
 |--|--|--|